Yash-Popcorn/leland-hackss/README.md

 ## Getting Started

+Before, doing anything, you need to [get the Google Maps key](https://developers.google.com/maps/get-started#quickstart).

+Next, paste the API key you got by following the steps into the `YOUR_API_KEY_HERE` part in the `.env` file.

-First, run the development server:
+Now, run the development server:

 ```bash
 npm run dev